S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 -   organizing how work will be done
 -   making or changing agreements (including creating new roles, teams, projects, etc.)

-In the absence of any existing agreement that guides people on how to fulfill a requirement, those with responsibility for responding to the driver will need to decide for themselves how to do this.
+In the absence of any existing policy that guides people on how to fulfill a requirement, those with responsibility for responding to the driver will need to decide for themselves how to do this.
 For situations where co-creating a solution as a group is valuable or necessary, consider using one or more of the S3 patterns for decision-making such as [Proposal Forming](section:proposal-forming), and [Consent Decision Making](section:consent-decision-making).

 ## Step 5: Act